New York University

 What's included

-3 videos9 readings5 quizzes
+3 videos9 readings5 assignments

 This week, we will continue to explore performativity – in terms of social roles.
 What roles do people play in their daily lives?
 How does being part of a family, a clutch of friends, a class, or any other of the many groups people belong to change who a person “really is”?
 Does each individual have a core self or do people change in response to circumstances?
 How does the process of growth, development, and decline affect who a person is?
 The complex relationships between society and biology, the individual and the group, are always in flux.
 Maintaining any particular place within a social group takes “emotional labor” – also called "immaterial labor" – a kind of “deep acting.”
 People are not pretending or being insincere as they move through various social roles.
 Performance studies offers ways to question, examine, and understand these roles.